DylanMeeus/hasgo/README.md

 It shows you which type of data they operate on as well as the Haskell type definition.
 The first symbol of the signature is actually the method receiver in Go terms.

+### Generic functions
+These functions can be generated for every type.

 | Function     | Signature                   | String | Number | Struct | Description |
 |------------  | --------------------------  | :----: | :----: | :----: | ----------- |
 | `Abs`        | `[a] -> [a]`                |        |   ✓    |        | Return a slice containing the absolute values|